-4) A chance to misunderstand the project/strategy, which may result in worse implementation.
+4) A chance the project/strategy may be misunderstood, which may result in worse implementation.

-If your strategy is to sell more of the cheapest products, it will be easy to assimilate.
+If your strategy is to sell more of the cheapest products, it will be easy to comprehend.
 A few PowerPoint slides are enough.
 Therefore, there is little chance of misunderstanding.

 However, if the strategy is a mix of customer focus, digital transformation and organizational culture change, there is room for misunderstanding.

-But will the fact that a warehouseman in Wallet does not understand the strategy significantly affect his company’s results?
+But will the fact that a warehouse worker in Walmart does not understand the strategy significantly affect his company’s results?
 Not really.
 On the other hand, Walmart’s distribution manager should probably know and understand the strategy in order to be able to implement it wisely.

 Therefore, in the case of complex strategies, the possibility to explain and illustrate plans with an explainer video can be very useful.

 Click the button below to download a template in Excel, where you can put your numbers and count for yourself if such a service is worth it.